-On August 11, 2022, the Company entered into an interest rate cap transaction (the "interest rate cap") in connection with the 2022 Term Loan Facility, with a notional amount of \$400 million.
-The interest rate cap was designated as a cash flow hedge.
-For derivatives designated, and that qualify, as cash flow hedges of interest rate risk, the gain or loss on the derivative is recorded in Accumulated other comprehensive income and subsequently reclassified into Interest expense in the same period(s) during which the hedged transaction affects earnings, as documented at hedge inception in accordance with the Company's accounting policy election.
-The interest rate cap asset is measured at fair value on a recurring basis.
-Although the Company has determined that the majority of the inputs used to value the interest rate cap fall within Level 2 of the fair value hierarchy, the credit valuation adjustments associated with the interest rate cap utilize Level 3 inputs, such as estimates of current credit spreads to evaluate the likelihood of default by the Company and its counterparties.
-The Company has determined that the impact of the credit valuation adjustments made to the interest rate cap was not significant to the overall valuation.
-As a result, the interest rate cap as of March 31, 2024 and December 31, 2023 was classified as Level 2 of the fair value hierarchy.
+The Interest Rate Caps were designated as a cash flow hedge, hedges.
+For derivatives designated, and that qualify, as cash flow hedges of interest rate risk, the gain or loss on the derivative is recorded in Accumulated accumulated other comprehensive income and subsequently reclassified into interest expense in the same period(s) during which the hedged transaction affects earnings, as documented at hedge inception in accordance with the Company's accounting policy election.
+The interest rate cap asset is Interest Rate Caps assets are measured at fair value on a recurring basis.
+Although the Company has determined that the majority of the inputs used to value the interest rate cap Interest Rate Caps fall within Level 2 of the fair value hierarchy, the credit valuation adjustments associated with the interest rate cap Interest Rate Caps utilize Level 3 inputs, such as estimates of current credit spreads to evaluate the likelihood of default by the Company and its counterparties.
+The Company has determined that the impact of the credit valuation adjustments made to the interest rate cap was Interest Rate Caps were not significant to the overall valuation.
+As a result, the interest rate cap Interest Rate Caps as of March 31, 2024 June 30, 2024 and the 2022 Interest Rate Cap as of December 31, 2023 was were classified as Level 2 of the fair value hierarchy.

-The Company's assets measured at fair value on a recurring basis and subject to fair value disclosure requirements at March 31, 2024 and December 31, 2023 were as follows:
+The Company's assets measured at fair value on a recurring basis and subject to fair value disclosure requirements at March 31, 2024 June 30, 2024 and December 31, 2023 were as follows: